 Medical marijuana has been getting a lot of attention over the last few years – some good and some bad.
+We are proud to be a cannabis doctor in Sarasota, and want to clear up a few things for our patients and prospective patients about this rather amazing little plant.

 Because street use is illegal, there are many misconceptions about the use of cannabis as a medicinal.
 Let’s clear up misconceptions and get to the facts.